jayvaghasiya/3D-Gaussian_Splatting/README.md

  ┃ ┃ ┣ 📜 images.bin
  ┃ ┃ ┗ 📜 cameras.bin

-Step 3: Train the 3D Gaussian Splatting model
+## Step 3: Train the 3D Gaussian Splatting model

 				python train.py -s $FOLDER_PATH -m $FOLDER_PATH/output

--->This will save the model in the $FOLDER_PATH/output folder.
+This will save the model in the $FOLDER_PATH/output folder.

-Step 4: Visualize the model
+## Step 4: Visualize the model

--->The folder structure of your model dataset should now look like this:
+The folder structure of your model dataset should now look like this:

 📦 $FOLDER_PATH
  ┣ 📂 images